 Application deadline is Jan.
 15.

-The annual number of participants in the DAN Internship Program depends on the amount of funding available for the program each year, all of which comes from donors and supporting dive businesses.
+The number of research interns selected in a given year depends on mentor matches, project activity, and program funding, the last of which comes from donors and supporting dive businesses.

 To contribute to the funding of the DAN Research Internship Program, donate to DAN today.